 The Free Book Bus: Sharon’s Journey

 Sharon’s journey began with a simple idea and quickly grew into a thriving nonprofit, complete with a used bus filled with free books.
-With the help of family and friends, she made her vision a reality, creating a mobile library that reaches hundreds of children.
+With the help of family and friends, she made her vision a reality, creating a book bus that reaches hundreds of children.

 On a visit to one of Sharon’s regular stops at a Boys & Girls Club in a mobile home park south of Charlottesville, VA, we witnessed firsthand the impact of her work.
 Southwood Mobile Park is a 100-acre community with over 1,500 residents, currently undergoing an ambitious transformation led by Habitat for Humanity to build homes and create equity for the residents.